-When the switch is in the O (DOOR) position (2), the interior lights will stay on for a period of time when:
+When the switch is in the ON, DOOR or normal position (2), the interior lights will stay on for about 30 seconds when:

-- The doors are unlocked by the keyfob, a key or the power door lock switch while all doors are closed and the ignition switch is in the OFF position. - The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed.
+• The doors are unlocked by the keyfob, a key, or the power door lock switch while all doors are closed and the ignition switch is in the OFF position.

+- The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed.